 Your responsibility in counseling is to reflect and share your area of concern.
 In the initial intake appointment, you will have the opportunity to discuss your needs and concerns as well as provide your counselor with important background information.
-Following this evaluation, your counselor will recommend how your needs might best be met, either through the Norris Health Center, or referral to an outside provider or agency.
+Following this evaluation, your counselor will recommend how your needs might best be met, either through University Counseling Services, or referral to an outside provider or agency.

 Once counseling begins, your counselor will work with you to clarify and deepen your self-understanding, explore options for change, and develop a plan suited to achieve your goals.
 Counseling is an active process which requires work on your part and may involve exploration of painful events and feelings.
 Your counselor listens, asks questions, and offers comments.
 Together, you decide on a focus for your “work”.

 Between sessions, you gather information: by observing yourself, by recalling or noticing events and relationships, by trying out helpful new behaviors.
 Counseling is not guaranteed to “solve your problem”, but success is most likely when you are an active participant and your communication with your counselor is open and honest.